For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 University halls of residence are properties owned and run by the university itself (or, increasingly, a private company contracted to run the property on the university's behalf).

-Most students who select a university as their firm choice and apply for accommodation by a certain deadline will be guaranteed a place in university halls – but there are some exceptions (particularly with unis in London), so make sure to check with the university on this.
+Most students who select a university as their firm choice and apply for accommodation by a certain deadline will be guaranteed a place in university halls.
+There are some exceptions though (particularly with unis in London), so make sure to check with the university on this.

 Halls are traditionally where most students live in their first year of uni, before moving into private housing in their subsequent years of study.
 Here are some key things to bear in mind: